Vellisca/Python-Programs/README.md

-# TkinterFun
+# PYTHON-PROGRAMS
-Fun tkinter programs in python
+Programs in python by Alejandro Vellisca

 There are 2 directories, the exe and the python one.
 Choose wisely.

-RAN:
-//usbencypt: interface to encrypt aything
-//usbdencrypt: interface to dencrypt anything (with the key)

-QR:
-//qrbon: qrgenerator to text.